 The Qatar’s banking system includes 18 licensed banks, of which 11 banks are Qatari financial institutions and 7 banks are foreign institutions.
-Qatar National Bank (QNB) remains the largest commercial lender in the region by profitability, deposits and assets with a market share of more than 55% banking assets of all Qatari Banks.
-The total assets of banking sector exceed US$400 billion.
+Qatar National Bank (QNB) remains the largest commercial lender in the region by assets, profitability and deposits.
+The total assets of Qatar's banking sector exceed US$400 billion.
 The banking industry is regulated by Qatar Central Bank (QCB).
-Qatar Islamic Bank is the largest Islamic bank in the country.

 Qatar National Bank

 Qatar National Bank (QNB Group) is the largest bank in Qatar, with total assets of US$242 billion, loans of US$171 billion and customer deposits of US$174 billion as of March 31, 2019.
 It is also the largest bank in the Middle East and Africa region.
 Established in 1964, QNB was the first domestically-owned commercial bank.
 Today it employs over 28,000 people and operates through an extensive network of 1,200 branches and 4,300 ATMs.
 QNB Group has a presence in 32 countries and serves approximately 24 million customers.
 The Bank’s main business areas are corporate and consumer banking, asset and wealth management, and international banking.
-The company’s shares are listed on the Qatar Stock Exchange, with a market capitalization of US$50 billion as of May 6, 2019.
+The company’s shares are listed on the Qatar Stock Exchange, with a market capitalization of US$52 billion as of January 27, 2020.

 Qatar Islamic Bank